 Time to complete: this tutorial is expected to take anywhere from 30 minutes to 2 hours depending on your ArcGIS Pro and satellite imagery familiarity.

-First things first, you will need to purchase a Planet subscription here or sign up for a 14 day free trial.
+First things first, you will need to purchase a Planet subscription here or sign up for Planet's Developer Program.
 If going with the latter option, there will be a link in the Planet Explorer ArcGIS Pro Add-In that you are about to install.
 The Planet Explorer ArcGIS Pro Add-In can be installed, but not used, until you log in.
 Second, if you don't already have ArcGIS Pro you will need to purchase, install, and log in to it.

 If ArcGIS Pro is open, it is best to close it before installing the Add-In.
 You can download the Add-In here.
 Once downloaded, double-click the Add-In file to validate it and install it.
 Click Install Add-In.
 Now open ArcGIS Pro and verify that the Add-In was installed correctly by clicking on the Project tab from a new open project, then clicking Add-In Manager from the list at left.
 If the Add-In is installed it will be listed in the My Add-Ins section.
 Click the back arrow to go back to the new project.
 Notice that a new ribbon is added and accessed by clicking on the Planet Imagery tab.

 On the ribbon, click Planet Login to fill in the credentials you obtained earlier when you purchased a Planet subscription.
-This dialog also has a Contact us link to sign up for a 14 day free trial.
+This dialog also has a Contact us link to sign up for Planet's Developer Program.
 Click log in once you have filled in your credentials.
 Note that login credentials must be re-entered with each new ArcGIS Pro session.
 The Planet ribbon (i.e., the new set of buttons now available near the top of the ArcGIS Pro window) is now active.